 Memorial Sloan Kettering experts have found that surgery isn’t necessary for most people with pancreatic cysts, as long as the cysts are relatively small and aren’t causing symptoms.
 Instead, careful surveillance testing can be safe and effective.

 Each person’s situation is unique.
-But in general, MSK experts recommend surveillance when the risk of the operation to remove the cyst is greater than the chance that that the cyst contains cancer or will soon become cancerous.
+But in general, MSK experts recommend surveillance when the risk of the operation to remove the cyst is greater than the chance that the cyst contains cancer or will soon become cancerous.

 We may also recommend ongoing surveillance for people who’ve had surgery to remove a type of cyst that can return over time called an intraductal papillary mucinous neoplasm, or for people who had surgery in which not all of the pancreas was removed.